Jesus – Immanuel

 Isaiah prophesied about a virgin who would “conceive and bear a Son, and shall call His name Immanuel” (Isaiah 7:14).
-Years later, the apostle Matthew referred to Isaiah’s prophecy, specifying once again that, “they shall call His name Immanuel” (1:22-23).
+But it seems that Mary and Joseph never called Jesus by this name.
+Years later, the apostle Matthew referred to Isaiah’s prophecy, specifying once again that, “they shall call His name Immanuel” (Matthew 1:22-23).
 Many have wondered why, if the promised Son of Mary was supposed to be called “Immanuel,” this name is never used in the New Testament?

-The Greek transliteration of the Heb.
-‘Immanu’ El, means literally, “God with us.”
+The Greek transliteration of the Hebrew ‘Immanu’ El, means literally, “God with us.”
 That is to deliver us from our enemies.
-The Son of God came to dwell, not only among us, but to be identified with the human family (John 1:1–3, 14; Rom.
-8:1–4; Phil.
-2:6–8; Heb.
-2:16, 17).
+The Son of God came to dwell, not only among us, but to be identified with the human family (John 1:1–3, 14; Romans 8:1–4; Philippians 2:6–8; Hebrews 2:16, 17).
 The name Immanuel was a sign name ordained of God to testify to God’s presence with His people to guide, to protect, and to bless.

 These names were given to describe the nature of the Messiah, not serve as literal, given names.
-Likewise, “Emmanuel” was not so much a personal name as it was a title descriptive of Christ’s mission (Isa.
-9:6, 7; 1 Cor.
-10:4).
+Likewise, “Emmanuel” was not so much a personal name as it was a title descriptive of Christ’s mission (Isaiah 9:6, 7; 1 Corinthians 10:4).
 The name Jesus was a literal name while “Immanuel” characterized Christ’s essence.

 In His service,